Jhih-Ciang/Jhih-Ciang.github.io/_pages/about.md

 📩 *jcwu (at) csie (dot) ntnu (dot) edu (dot) tw*

-📢 [May 18] The MS position for 2026 is still open (1 position available).
+📢 MS position for 2026 is still open (1 position available).
 Please email me if you would like to work under my supervision.
 ‼️ For international students: please contact me after you receive your admission; otherwise, I will ignore your email.
 Additionally, I cannot issue an acceptance letter based solely on your email.

 # Academic Service